How to use Bencher in GitHub Actions

 3. Create a GitHub Actions job. (ex: jobs: benchmark_base_branch)

-10. Set the --branch option to the Branch name.
-See branch selection for a full overview. (ex: --branch main)
+11. Set the --branch option to the base Branch name.
+See the --branch docs for a full overview. (ex: --branch main)

-13. Set the --err flag to fail the command if an Alert is generated.
-See Threshold & Alerts for a full overview. (ex: --err)
+14. Set the --err flag to fail the command if an Alert is generated.
+See the --err docs for a full overview. (ex: --err)

 Pull Requests